Z3nSpyder/B2p/README.md

 1. If you have an antivirus software installed on your phone make sure you whitelist B2p as it is not deployed in the play store yet.

-1. Press the privacy button.
+1. Press the privacy button once and wait for 5 minutes.

 1. The app will process and find out about which apps use permissions that are not needed by them.